 - How Many Stars: 3, 4 Or 5?

 A constellation!
 A family does not differentiate among its members and neither does L’Hôte Libanais.
 For starters, the star-rating system has become a contested method of categorization worldwide, “out-of-date, inconsistently measured and does not reflect the needs of today’s traveller” (Quo Global, October 2013).
 We follow a precise and comprehensive selection criteria, so you can rest assured that our Family Members are la crème de la crème, chosen with great care and dedication.

 It is best to let our guesthouses speak for themselves, but if any doubt persists, our team is happy to answer any and all questions.

 - Who are the L’Hôte Libanais Family Members?

-We are a family of 15 guesthouses and boutique hotels, spread all across Lebanon.
-Dar Al Achrafieh, Baffa House and Difla in Beirut; Dar Qadisha in the qaza (District) of Bsharreh, Beit El Nessim in Tripoli’s district of Al Mina; Beit Al Batroun, Abdelli Terraces and Beit Douma in the qaza of Batroun, from the Mediterranean coast to the heights of Mount Lebanon; Beit Marsala in Zouk Mosbeh - Jeita; Beit Al Wadi in Abadieh; Bouyouti in Maasser Beiteddine; Dar Linda and Beit El Qamar in Deir El Qamar and finally, we head south to dip our feet in Mediterranean waters at Dar Alma, our boutique hotel with private beach access in Tyre.
+We are a family of 20 guesthouses and boutique hotels, spread all across Lebanon.
+Dar Al Achrafieh, Baffa House, Zanzoun and Difla in Beirut; Dar Qadisha in the qaza (District) of Bsharreh, Beit El Nessim in Tripoli’s district of Al Mina; Beit Al Batroun, Abdelli Terraces and Beit Douma in the qaza of Batroun, from the Mediterranean coast to the heights of Mount Lebanon; Guita in Akoura; Beit Marsala in Zouk Mosbeh - Jeita; Beit Al Wadi in Abadieh; Bouyouti in Maasser Beiteddine; Dar Linda and Beit El Qamar in Deir El Qamar; Dar El Berkeh in Bater; Gladys in Jinjleya; and finally, we head south to dip our feet in Mediterranean waters in Tyre at Dar Camelia and Dar Alma.

 - Our Guiding Principles